-- or Local Shopping Centre Zone. - d. the methods proposed for ensuring that building typologies provide for a diversity of housing choice (taking into account the zoning of the land). - e. within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; - f. within Sub-Area A and K, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; - g. within Sub-Area H1, the impact on Sub-Area H2 of landscaping within the 6m setback from the boundary with Sub-Area H2 and methods to ensure that shading effects from landscaping are minimised; - h.
-Ensuring the subdivision provides for, supports and complements t-Transport infrastructural works to be established to support alternatives to private vehicle use, including the imposition of conditions requiring that the relevant transport infrastructural works as identified in Rules 49.5.10, 49.5.33, 49.5.50, and 49.5.56 and 15.4.18 be completed prior to certification under section 224(c). - i.
-The integration of the subdivision layout and potential future development with the Key Crossing. - ia.
-The design and ownership / management of the Amenity Access Area and the active travel link on the south side of State Highway 6.
-The preference is for the Amenity Access Area to be formed and vested in the Council as Local Purpose Reserve (Connection). - ib.
-How the stormwater management proposed for the subdivision will be managed as part of an integrated stormwater management system for the TPLM Zone and Local Shopping Centre Zone north of SH6 to achieve soakage to ground for the 1% AEP event, including management of overland flow paths and levels of ground surfaces to facilitate the system integration and any legal mechanisms required to achieve integration; - ic.
+- or Local Shopping Centre Zone. - the methods proposed for ensuring that building typologies provide for a diversity of housing choice (taking into account the zoning of the land). - within Sub-Areas B and C, the impact of development on existing established trees identified on the Structure Plan; - f. within Sub-Area A and K, the establishment of the "Landscape Buffer Area" shown on the Structure Plan, and the methods to ensure it is maintained in perpetuity; - g. within Sub-Area H1, the impact on Sub-Area H2 of landscaping within the 6m setback from the boundary with Sub-Area H2 and methods to ensure that shading effects from landscaping are minimised: - Ensuring the subdivision provides for, supports and complements transport infrastructural works to be established as identified in Rules 49.5.10, 49.5.33, 49.5.50, and 49.5.56 and - The integration of the subdivision layout and potential future development with the Key Crossing. - ib.
+How the stormwater management proposed for the subdivision will be managed as part of an integrated stormwater managementsystem for the TPLM Zone and Local Shopping Centre Zone north of SH6 to achieve soakage to ground for the 1% AEP event, including management of overland flow paths and levels of ground surfaces to facilitate the system integration and any legal mechanisms required to achieve integration: - ic.
 How a fully integrated stormwater management solution for Slope Hill is to be coordinated via swales for conveyance and soakage to capture and dispose of stormwater on the Slope Hill side of the collector road for the 1% AEP event, or as close as possible to the 1% AEP event, including coordinated overland flow paths to ensure no adverse effects on downstream properties and any legal mechanisms required to achieve integration. - ie. For bulk lot or staged subdivision, the provision of infrastructure servicing (access and all utilities) to each lot that is of sufficient capacity and size to accommodate the zoned development potential, and allows connection of the services associated with the future development that the bulk lot provides for, including provision of legal access arrangements where relevant. - ig How the subdivision configures allotments and/or access spaces to integrate with and maximise the quality of the State Highway 6 Building Restriction Areas shown on the Zoning plan, including whether the Building Restriction Areas themselves remain in private ownership or are vested in Council.